-The permitted take for the Peake-Roby-Sherlock (unconfined) (GS5a) aquifer is a fixed annual limit that is equal to the SDL of 3.41 GL (3.22 GL licenced take and 0.19 GL take under basic rights).
+The permitted take for the Peake-Roby-Sherlock (unconfined) (GS5a) aquifer is a fixed annual limit equal to the SDL of 3.41 GL.

-The permitted take for the Peake-Roby-Sherlock (confined) (GS5b) aquifer is a fixed annual limit that is equal to the SDL of 2.58 GL (2.17 GL licenced take and 0.41 GL take under basic rights).
+The permitted take for the Peake-Roby-Sherlock (confined) (GS5b) aquifer is a fixed annual limit equal to the SDL of 2.58 GL.